-This week we head southwest of London to the very hip town of Bristol to meet a League One side known as The Gas.
+Just 90 minutes southwest of London in the very hip town of Bristol, meet a League One side known as The Gas.

 Bristol, about two hours southwest of London, in the West Country near the coast and South Wales.